 ITEM 2.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OFOPERATIONS

-References in this report to "Super League Gaming, Inc." "Company," "we," "us," "our," or similar references mean Super League Gaming, Inc. References to the "SEC" refer to the U.S. Securities and Exchange Commission.
+References in this Quarterly Report on Form 10-Q to "Super League Gaming, Inc." "Company," "we," "us," "our," or similar references mean Super League Gaming, Inc. References to the "SEC" refer to the U.S. Securities and Exchange Commission.